EverestAPI/CelesteTAS-EverestInterop/README.md

 ----
 - Install [Everest](https://everestapi.github.io/) if you haven't already.
 - Use the 1-click installer [here.](https://gamebanana.com/tools/6715)
-- Download Celeste Studio, our input editor, further down on the same page.
-(Note that Studio is not supported for Mac, and old versions only run on Windows)
 - Enable the mod in the in-game mod options.
 - Enable `Unix RTC` in the mod settings and restart if on linux.
+- Open Celeste Studio, our input editor.
+It should be in your main Celeste directory.
+(Note that Studio is not supported on Mac and may not work on Linux.)

 ## Input File
 Input file is called Celeste.tas and needs to be in the main Celeste directory (usually C:\Program Files (x86)\Steam\steamapps\common\Celeste\Celeste.tas) Celeste Studio will automatically create this file for you.
+The tools will not work if there are no inputs in this file.

 Format for the input file is (Frames),(Actions)